SAP/project-portal-for-innersource/docs/CRAWLING.md

 You will have to adapt all of these crawler implementations to your exact setup.
 However they may give you a good starting points.

-* A plain GitHub API with some post-processing in [jq](https://stedolan.github.io/jq/).
-This call will query all repos in a GitHub organization with topic `inner-source` and store it in a local file ([oauth token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with permission `repo` required):
+* A plain GitHub API call with some post-processing in [jq](https://stedolan.github.io/jq/).
+This call will query all repos in a GitHub organization with topic `inner-source` and store it in a local file ([oauth token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with permission `repo` required).
+This can for example be used to have a quick demo of the portal up and running with your own data.
 ``` sh
 curl -u <username>:<oauth_token> https://api.github.com/search/repositories?q=org:<org>+topic:inner-source | jq '.items' > repos.json
 ```